-It gave me a lot more understanding for people’s varying energy levels.
+It gave me a lot more understanding of people’s varying energy levels.
 I’ve always been a high-energy person and never understood fatigue – thought it was the same as being sleepy.
-But with illness, it’s not the same kind of sleepy that an afternoon nap or a goodnight sleep can fix.
+But with illness, it’s not the same kind of sleepy that an afternoon nap or a good night sleep can fix.
 It’s more of an identity shift, where your mind and body are moving slowly, as if you’re wading through molasses, and you don’t know when you’ll feel back to your old self again – or if you’ve just hit a new “normal.”
-Of course, everyone’s idea on energy is different, but through my experiences I finally began to understand what it meant to have no energy at all, and I was able to get less frustrated by it.
+Of course, everyone’s idea on energy is different, but through my experiences, I finally began to understand what it meant to have no energy at all, and I was able to get less frustrated by it.
 Once I was diagnosed with cancer, I was for the first time able to accept myself and others for who they are in the present moment, which has definitely been a life-long journey.

 Your book has a very real, honest tone to it, and it breaks down empathy in a familiar way.
 However, do you ever receive feedback from readers who can’t relate or understand its message?
 Please explain.

 No, never.
 No one has ever said that they can’t relate to or understand the message we’re conveying, which I have to admit was a fear of mine, given that our book covers a huge swath of difficult times.
-Through lots research, as well as experiencing many of the difficult times described in the book myself, I was relieved to discover that our readers understand its comprehensive nature.
+Through lots of research, as well as experiencing many of the difficult times described in the book myself, I was relieved to discover that our readers understand its comprehensive nature.
 Book Riot provided my favorite pithy synopsis to date – “A required starter pack for any human that plans to interact with another human being” – and that’s exactly what we wanted!
 A few reviews said that the tone and advice seemed juvenile, and the overviews were too simplistic, but that’s exactly what we wanted the book to be!
 Simple, with actionable recommendations that get people out of analysis paralysis and into doing something without total fear of what could go wrong.
 So, we didn’t take that feedback negatively.
-Overall, the amount of positive feedback has really been a surprise – even in the academia and medical fields!
+Overall, the amount of positive feedback has really been a surprise – even in the academic and medical fields!